yogasetiawan11/Terraform-doc/test.md

 let's say in your organization using AWS, and one of project in organization using GCP, when you move to different company where they use Azure, or openstack.

-every cloud provide has its own iac tools like AWS with (cloud formation template), opentstack come with (heat template), GCP with (CDKTF). it can be overwelmed if you learn all of this tools together it can be difficult.

-and Terraform come to solve this problem
+every cloud provider has its own Iac tools like AWS with (cloud formation template), opentstack come with (heat template), GCP with (CDKTF). it can be difficult if you learn all of this tools together.
+Terraform comes to solve this problem you can use terraform it is irrespective of the provider that you are using.

 if you already have AWS account you need to configure Terraform for AWS that followed these steps:
 #### Step 1
+- Make sure yu have AWS CLI install on your machine
 - Go to AWS IAM (recommend ro use IAM only)
 - Click security credentials
 all you need to do is fetch the information of your AWS access keys.